PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-05-14-using-signed-rdp-certificates.md

     ![[Pasted image 20220514123209.png]]
 4. Delete the certificate from `Cert:\LocalMachine\Remote Desktop\` and restart the "TermService"

+## Updates
+I found that the "Remote Desktop Authentication" Extended Key Usage is only required when using GPO.
+The "Server Authentication" attribute also works but you must manually set the certificate to be used by thumbprint on the host.

+> The "Enhanced Key Usage" extension has a value of either "Server Authentication" or "Remote Desktop Authentication" (1.3.6.1.4.1.311.54.1.2).
+Certificates with no "Enhanced Key Usage" extension can be used as well. [source](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/configuring-remote-desktop-certificates/ba-p/247007)

+The command for this would be `wmic /namespace:\\root\CIMV2\TerminalServices PATH Win32_TSGeneralSetting Set SSLCertificateSHA1Hash="THUMBPRINT"
+`, the source above has a much messier implementation but according [this redddit post](https://www.reddit.com/r/sysadmin/comments/izoyyy/force_remote_desktop_to_use_an_established/) and a couple other sources I saw this command is all you need.

 ## References
 * [RDP TLS Certificate Deployment Using GPO (darkoperator.com)](https://www.darkoperator.com/blog/2015/3/26/rdp-tls-certificate-deployment-using-gpo)
 * [Securing RDP Connections with Trusted SSL/TLS Certificates](http://woshub.com/securing-rdp-connections-trusted-ssl-tls-certificates/)